-Wild flowers have always managed to thrive without man’s intervention.
+Low maintenance gardening with wildflowers – Wild flowers have always managed to thrive without man’s intervention.
 It wasn’t until we started importing exotic species from tropical climes; or selectively breeding our plants to alter their basic properties, that gardening became more complicated.

 In days gone by, the wild flower meadow was a source of food (think edible leaves and flowers) and medicine.
 In a roundabout way it also helped produce honey and pollinate our fruit and vegetable plants.
-So it would be an awful shame to lose them.
+So it would be a shame to lose them.
 Why not bring more wild flowers into our own gardens?

 There are 3 ways to grow wild flowers in your own space.